Consistency of option prices under bid-ask spreads: Introduction

+We assume discrete trading times and finite probability spaces throughout; no gain in tractability or realism is to be expected by not doing so.
+In the case of a single maturity, we obtain simple explicit conditions that are equivalent to $\epsilon$-consistency (Theorem~\ref{thm:single}).
+The multi-period problem, on the other hand, seems to be challenging.
+We provide two partial results: necessary (but presumably not sufficient) explicit conditions for $\epsilon$-consistency (Theorem~\ref{thm:NACVB}), and sufficient semi-explicit conditions (Theorem~\ref{thm:main}).
+Here, by ``semi-explicit'' we mean the following: Our consistency definition requires the existence of two sequences of measures, which are not ``too far apart'', and one of which is a peacock.
+They correspond to a consistent price system resp.\ to a reference price that defines the option payoffs.
+Our result does not say anything about the existence of the reference price process, but contains explicit conditions for the existence of the peacock.

 The structure of the paper is as follows.
-In Section~\ref{sec:notation} we will describe our setting and give a precise formulation of our problem.
-Then, in Section~\ref{sec:sing} we will present necessary and sufficient conditions for the existence of arbitrage free models with bounded bid-ask spreads for a single maturity.
-Necessary conditions for multiple maturities are found in Section~\ref{sec:mult}, while Section~\ref{sec:simp} contains necessary and sufficient conditions under simplifying assumptions.
-There, we invoke the main result from~\cite{GeGu15A}.
-In Section~\ref{sec:nobound} we will discuss the case where models with unbounded spread are allowed; again, this gives an opportunity to apply results from~\cite{GeGu15A}.
-We argue, though, that studying the consistency problem with unbounded spread seems to be unnatural.
+In Section~\ref{sec:notation} we describe our setting and give a precise formulation of our problem.
+Also, the significance of peacocks and approximating sequences of measures is explained.
+Then, in Section~\ref{sec:sing} we present necessary and sufficient conditions for the existence of arbitrage free models with bounded bid-ask spreads for a single maturity.
+Our main results on the multi-period problem are contained in Section~\ref{sec:mult eq}.
+There, we invoke the main result from~\cite{GeGu18}.
+Necessary (but more explicit) conditions for multiple maturities are found in Section~\ref{sec:mult nec}.
 Section~\ref{sec:conc} concludes.